RiceComp427-Spring2019/comp427-hw1-paranoia-kevinwu95/README.md

     confidentiality and integrity measures.
   - An extra note would be to choose our security and system providers carefully.
 Extensive background check is needed and make sure that there exists a fail-safe mechanism so that any failures will trigger a response to stop any kind potential access that can cause those threats to our assets.
+For example, having encryption to our documents so that the adversary will not be able to read, or tamper without detection even they have access.

 ## Problem 3
 - Scenario: Your choice (give a brief explanation)